MartinKMwai/Metadata-Reader/README.md

 # Metadata-Reader

-What this project does is extract metadata off any given videos.
-It is part of of a legacy web diary project where individuals can upload images and reciordings for posterity and to share with those you may authorise.
-For this to work one needs an upload folder under the project directory, and a node_modules file(this has too mant files so Github won't let me.
-I will be making changes on this from time to time so as to optimize it for it's eventual inclusion into the mother-project codebase
+What this project does is extract metadata off any given videos available locally on your PC.
+It is part of of a legacy web diary project where individuals can upload images and recordings for posterity and allowing them to share with those you may authorise.
+For this to work, one needs an upload folder under the project directory, and a node_modules file(this has too mant files so Github won't let me).
+I will be making changes on this from time to time so as to optimize it for it's eventual inclusion into the mother-project codebase.